 All these (except one) were accessories to the murder, but the biggest killers were much closer to home, right under our roofs even.
 And that’s who we’re going to expose here, along with some of the other perpetrators.

 But first, let’s take a graphic look at the extinction of the species.
-We’re talking about the large car lines commonly referred to as “full size” or “standard size”.
-Here’s their annual share of the US light vehicle market (passenger cars and light trucks).
+We’re talking about the large RWD (Rear Wheel Drive) car lines commonly referred to as “full size” or “standard size”.
+Here’s their annual share of the US passenger cars market (1950-1996).
 Yes, the two energy crises (1974 & 1980) both knocked them down, about 10 share points each time.
 And the big switch to larger FWD cars by GM and Ford in 1985-1986 took a final big bite.

-But by far the biggest hit to big cars came between 1956 and 1962, six years in which they plummeted from almost 90% of the market to 47%.
-And although there was a bit of an upturn for a few years, the decline soon continued to a scant 30% just before the first energy crisis (1972-1973).
+But by far the biggest hit to big cars came between 1956 and 1962, six years during which their market share plummeted from 95% of the market to 56%.
+And although there was a bit of an upturn for a couple of years, the decline soon continued to a scant 35% just before the first energy crisis (1973-1974).